-The University has a long-standing commitment to promoting a safe and secure academic and work environment.
-All members of the University community are expected to maintain a working and learning environment free from violence, threats of harassment, intimidation, or coercion.
+The university has a long-standing commitment to promoting a safe and secure academic and work environment.
+All members of the university community are expected to maintain a working and learning environment free from violence, threats of harassment, intimidation, or coercion.
 In compliance with New York State law, all employees are required to complete workplace violence awareness training.

-The Workplace Violence Prevention plan may be accessed in The Office of Human Resource Services, 1219 Boylan Hall.
+The Workplace Violence Prevention plan may be accessed in the Office of Human Resource Services, 1219 Boylan Hall.
+Workplace violence should be reported to Human Resource Services and can also be reported to the Department of Public Safety and the New York City Police Department.

-Domestic Violence in the Workplace
+Intimate Partner and Dating Violence in the Workplace

-The City University of New York (CUNY) disapproves of violence against women, men or children in any form, whether as an act of workplace violence or in any employee's personal life.
-Domestic violence can spill over into the workplace, compromising the safety of both victims and co-workers and resulting in lost productivity, increased health care costs, increased absenteeism and increased employee turnover.
+The City University of New York (CUNY) disapproves of violence against women, men or children in any form regardless of sexual orientation or gender identity, whether as an act of workplace violence or in any employee's personal life.
+Intimate partner and dating violence can spill over into the workplace, compromising the safety of both victims and co-workers and resulting in lost productivity, increased health care costs, increased absenteeism and increased employee turnover.

-Brooklyn College is committed to full compliance with all applicable laws governing domestic violence in the workplace, to promoting the health and safety of its employees, and to making a significant and continual difference in the fight to end domestic violence.
-The full policy and safety plans regarding domestic violence in the workplace are available on the College website.
+Brooklyn College is committed to full compliance with all applicable laws governing intimate partner and dating violence in the workplace, to promoting the health and safety of its employees, and to making a significant and continual difference in the fight to end intimate partner and dating violence.
+Intimate partner and dating violence can be reported to the college's Director of Diversity Investigations & Title IX Coordinator at 718.951.5000 ext.
+6468, the Department of Public Safety, at 718.951.5511, the New York City Police Department, and/or the New York State Police.